ManasviHaldikar/python/README.md

 # python
-sample python programs for beginners
+sample python programs for beginners from A Day In Code

+## Entry Program
+activities.py